-Choosing the right country for an international work experience is an important decision.
-When trying to narrow down the list of potential countries in which you may want to work, it’s a good idea to ask yourself a few questions.
+Choosing the right country for international work experience is an important decision.
+When trying to narrow down the list of potential countries in which you may want to work, it’s an excellent idea to ask yourself a few questions.

 Is there a region or culture that I have a particular interest in?

 When choosing where to work overseas, it can seem overwhelming at first when your choices consist of so many different regions and countries.
 If you’re unsure of where you’d like to work, I’d recommend completing some research on different areas of the world.
 This can help you narrow down your choices.
 I’d recommend narrowing down your choices to three or four different countries or areas.

 What hobbies or activities, if any, would I like to be able to continue abroad?